-Professor Takenaka's first book is entitled Memory and Spatial Practice: Yasukuni Shrine and Japan's Unending Postwar, and will be published in the series Studies of the Weatherhead East Asian Institute.
+Professor Takenaka's first book, entitled Yasukuni Shrine: History, Memory, and Japan's Unending Postwar, is forthcoming from the University of Hawai'i Press (and in the series Studies of the Weatherhead East Asian Institute).
 The work explores Yasukuni Shrine as a physical space, object of visual and spatial representation, and site of spatial practice in order to highlight the complexity of Yasukuni’s past and critique the official narratives that postwar debates have responded to.
 She is currently working on her second book project entitled War, Trauma, and Postwar in Japan and East Asia, an examination of ways that memories of the Asia-Pacific War has been shaped and reshaped in the postwar decades.
 The project is currently funded by the Japan Foundation Long Term Research Fellowship.

 “Aestheticizing Sacrifice: Media, Education, and Ritual during the Asia-Pacific War,” in Minh Nguyen ed., New Essays in Japanese Aesthetics (Lexington Books, Rowman & Littlefield, 2015, forthcoming).